Friday, September 17, 2021

 In the history of rock and roll, there aren’t many bands who’ve enjoyed the kind of longevity as Genesis.
 They were celebrated as one of the premiere progressive-rock groups in their early incarnation with Peter Gabriel on vocals.
 They created classic albums such as Selling England by the Pound and The Lamb Lies Down on Broadway.

-After his departure, drummer Phil Collins stepped up to the mike and the group soldiered on, reaching new commercial peaks and establishing themselves as a classic rock act in the late ‘70s and early ‘80s with the albums And Then There Were Three, Duke, and Abacab, promoted by songs like “Follow You, Follow Me,” “Turn It on Again,” “Misunderstanding,” “Abacab,” “No Reply at All,” and “Paperlate.”
+After Gabriel’s departure, drummer Phil Collins stepped up to the mike and the group soldiered on, reaching new commercial peaks and establishing themselves as a classic rock act in the late ‘70s and early ‘80s with the albums And Then There Were Three, Duke, and Abacab, promoted by songs like “Follow You, Follow Me,” “Turn It on Again,” “Misunderstanding,” “Abacab,” “No Reply at All,” and “Paperlate.”

 After Collins left in 1992, the group enlisted Ray Wilson as the lead singer and released one more album before calling it quits.
 Collins, Banks, and Rutherford reunited for tours in 2007 and 2021.
-They have sold an estimated 100 to 150 million albums worldwide.
+Genesis have sold an estimated 100 to 150 million albums worldwide.

 The Players: